Into vs. In To

 I looked into the room is correct.

-One of the definitions of the word into is “involved with or interested in.”
-When you are speaking of a hobby or interest, you would say that you are “into” it.
-Therefore, At one time I was into line dancing is correct.
+An informal definition of the word into is “involved with or interested in.”
+When you are speaking of a hobby or interest, you could say that you are “into” it.
+Therefore, At one time I was into line dancing is correct in casual usage.

 In your last example, the word into indicates movement toward or entrance.
 Take the road into town is correct.